Vice-Chancellor and President's Awards for Excellence - Operational Policy | UniSC | University of the Sunshine Coast, Queensland, Australia

 5.2.1 The VCP Awards for Excellence are open to all employees, including professional and academic staff (continuing, fixed term and casual).

-5.2.2 To be eligible to receive an Award for Excellence, a staff member will have:
+5.2.2 To be eligible to receive an Award for Excellence, a staff member must have:

 (a) a current full-time or fractional appointment; and